red-gate/web-kata/kata3.md

 ## Learning aims

-The idea here is enforce the concept of a `state`, callbacks and React lifecycles in React.
+The idea here is to keep learning the concept of `state`, `props`, `callbacks` and React lifecycles in React.

 ## Task